-Planning for your Capstone
+Planning for your Thesis

 Many students begin on their own: they come up with a topic, find a faculty mentor whom they approach in person, and they are on their way.
 It's that simple.